Alabama

 |

-Page 233 of the 2019 Elections Procedures Manual describes the standards for determining voter intent in hand counts.
-The members of the hand count board are required to reach a unanimous decision as to voter intent.
+Statute provides that the county officer in charge of elections and election board workers shall attempt to determine the voter’s intent.
+Page 240 of the 2023 Elections Procedures Manual describes the standards for determining voter intent.
+The members of the hand count board must reach a unanimous decision as to voter intent.
 If they cannot, statute provides that the officer in charge of the election makes the final determination.

 |